 We are the Fundraising and Supporter Development Team (FSD) at King’s College London (KCL).
 Back in 2011 a decision was taken by Guy’s and St Thomas’ Charity to merge their fundraising function for Guy’s and St Thomas’ Hospitals with King’s College London.

-The Fundraising and Supporter Development Team fundraise on behalf of Guy’s and St Thomas’ Charity to raise money for Guy’s and St Thomas’ NHS Foundation Trust.
+The Fundraising and Supporter Development Team fundraise on behalf of Guy’s and St Thomas’ Charity to raise money for the benefit of Guy’s and St Thomas’ NHS Foundation Trust amongst other activities which service the Charity’s purpose.
 Evelina London Children’s Hospital is part of Guy’s and St Thomas’ NHS Foundation Trust.

 We fundraise for pioneering research projects, innovative treatments and life-saving equipment, along with lots of smaller, personal touches that make patients’ time in our hospitals much more bearable.